WouterDurnez/calibrain_py/README.md

 1. a *cognitive load task* or **CLT** (the n-back task) to measure working memory capacity
 2. a *mental rotation task* or **MRT** to measure spatial reasoning capacity

 These tasks are supported by the `CalibrainCLT` and `CalibrainMRT` subclasses to the parent `CalibrainTask`, respectively.
-Unless specified otherwise, they are both included as attributes in `CalibrainData` objects.
+Each class also contains additional functionality that is specific to the task.
+Unless specified otherwise, the MRT and CLT tasks are both included as attributes in `CalibrainData` objects.

 ```python
 >>> data = CalibrainData(dir=path_to_data)